MetalPizzaCat/C-String-Project/README.md

 ## .NET platform
 It haves methods to work with String^
 Actually,can be used even without .net platform("cli" may you call it)

+# Installation
+Copy .h file into your project directory and add like an every other file.